Pre-Charge and Pre-Arrest Lawyer Phoenix, AZ

 A service provided by our experienced Phoenix, Arizona criminal defense firm.

-Our Phoenix Criminal Defense Law Firm has a remarkable history of successful results in pre-charge representation of clients who are under investigation for a suspected Arizona criminal offense but not yet charged.
+Our Phoenix, AZ pre-charge and pre-arrest defense lawyers have a remarkable history of successful results in pre-charge representation of clients who are under investigation for a suspected Arizona criminal offense but not yet charged.

 Sometimes an individual may have reason to believe they are the subject of an Arizona criminal investigation.
 A police officer, detective or other investigatory agent may contact you for information about an ongoing criminal investigation.
 Under these circumstances, retaining an experienced Arizona criminal defense attorney can be critical in helping you protect yourself by insulating you from having to communicate with the investigative officers on your behalf, and in formulating a strategy to prevent Arizona criminal charges from being filed.
 If you are concerned enough to ask whether or not you need an attorney, chances are that you do.
 Keep in mind, the police are in the process of building a case by collecting evidence against you.

-An experienced, well-respected Arizona criminal defense attorney can help a person who is the subject of a criminal investigation.
+An experienced, well-respected Phoenix, AZ criminal defense attorney can help a person who is the subject of a criminal investigation.
 This may be a very stressful time.
-At The Gillespie Law Firm, P.C. we have often been able to provide invaluable assistance to clients who have not yet been charged with any offense.
+At The Gillespie Law Firm, P.C. our pre-arrest and pre-charge lawyers in Phoenix, AZ have often been able to provide invaluable assistance to clients who have not yet been charged with any offense.
 As noted above, there are many occasions when such assistance has resulted in convincing law enforcement agencies not to file charges against our clients.